 National Institute for Occupational Safety and Health (NIOSH) Recommended Exposure Limit (REL): 0.005 ppm, 0.045 mg/m3 TWA; 0.02 ppm, 0.180 mg/m3 STEL; Skin

-Potential symptoms: Irritation of eyes, skin, respiratory system; chest tightness, dyspnea (breathing difficulty); cough, sore throat; bronchitis, wheezing, pulmonary edema, possible respiratory sensitization, asthma;
+Potential Symptoms: Irritation of eyes, skin, respiratory system; chest tightness, dyspnea (breathing difficulty); cough, sore throat; bronchitis, wheezing, pulmonary edema, possible respiratory sensitization, asthma; itching, skin rash

 Health Effects: Respiratory Sensitization---Asthma (HE9); Skin Sensitization (HE3); Irritation-Eye, Nose, Throat, Skin---Marked (HE14)